Ahmed-Aghadi/mini_project/README.md

-BuildIt is a metaverse project developed for the hackathon.
+BuildIt is a metaverse project.
 It provides users with the ability to own virtual land within a map, place items on the land they own, and even sell the land to other users.
 The land is represented as ERC721 tokens, while the items are represented as ERC1155 tokens.
 All interactions within the metaverse are secured by smart contracts.

 ## Pre-requisites